-The three units are assessed through coursework completion and this means that there is NO final written examination for these units.
-Each unit has a number of assignments to complete in order to fulfil the individual unit requirements.
+Each component has a number of assignments to complete in order to fulfil the individual component requirements.
 Within assignments, tasks will be completed to PASS, MERIT or DISTINCTION level.
-Each individual assignment must be completed to the minimum required standard in order to pass the whole unit.
-All assignment tasks are coursework and contribute to the completion of the course.
+Each individual assignment must be completed to the minimum required standard in order to pass the whole component.
+All assignment tasks contribute to the completion of the course.

-On successful completion of a unit, points are awarded depending upon the level of completion and the size of the unit.
-At the end of the course, the points will be added from all three units to make a combined total points score.
+On successful completion of a component, points are awarded depending upon the level of completion and the size of the unit.
+At the end of the course, the points will be added from all three components to make a combined total points score